mmlacak/crochess/docs/source/libcc/ccchecks.rst

 .. c:function:: bool cc_check_piece_can_capture_other( CcPieceTagType moving, CcPieceTagType encounter )

-    Function checks if a moving piece can can capture encoutered piece.
+    Function checks if a moving piece can capture encoutered piece.

     :param moving: A moving piece.
     :param encounter: An encountered piece.